 There are tons of on-campus spots that are great for studying.
 The most obvious is the main Library (although there are 3 on-campus) with its 6 floors and a basement.
 It is a popular choice and can get very crowded.
 The higher the floor, better the chance for a spot, and it is quieter the higher you go.
 You can reserve study rooms here and the first floor is open 24 hours.

 If your daughter is in a sorority, they will probably use their chapter house a lot.
 Many require study hours, and they are monitored there.

 The Marshall Student Center has seats on every level and some study rooms.
 The Skypad Lounge has computers, tables, whiteboards, and vending machines.
 The Quiet Lounge is next to the Skypad and is smaller and more private.

 Castor Beach is a mock beach with great scenery.
 It has hammocks and it’s nice and warm.
 You will also see many taking naps here.

 The Fountains by MLK Plaza provide a quiet, shady place to study.
-The sound of the fountains provides a great place to focus.
+The sound of the fountains provides a great place to focus on.
 The benches at the edge of the fountain have electrical outlets as well.

 The Hub is the new dining hall on campus.
-It has a lot of seating on the patio or bring a blanket and sit on the huge lawn to study.
+It has a lot of seating on the patio or you can bring a blanket and sit on the huge lawn to study.

-The BSN – Muma College of Business Building is mostly underground, as it was originally built as a bunker.
+The BSN – Muma College of Business Building is mostly underground, as it was originally built to be a bunker.
 It is the chilliest place on campus and the first floor has tables, benches, and a deli.